Table of Contents

 If a Medicaid applicant is "over income" or "over assets," it is possible they can still qualify by working with a Medicaid advising professional.
-One can use techniques to "spend down" one's assets to qualify sooner and to allocate income over the limit to a special trust.
-Interested individuals can determine if they are Medicaid eligible and if working with a Medicaid planner is right for them, by clicking here.
+One can use techniques to "spend down" one's assets to qualify sooner and to allocate income over the limit to a special qualified income trust.
+Interested individuals can determine if they are Medicaid eligible and if working with a Medicaid planner is right for them by clicking here.

 The Assisted Living Waiver can also provide financial assistance to help persons currently residing in nursing homes to transition into an assisted living residence.

 The Assisted Living Waiver Program is managed by the Ohio Department of Aging and is available to residents statewide.
 As previously mentioned, waiting lists for enrollment often exist and not all assisted living communities in Ohio accept the Medicaid waiver.
 A statewide list of certified residences is available on this webpage and more general information about the assisted living waiver is available here.